Panic attacks and Panic Disorder

 I suddenly had this overwhelming fear that I couldn’t breathe, it felt like my throat was closing.
 I went dizzy, started to shake, I felt really hot, I really thought I was going to pass out and die.
 My thoughts and behaviours turned into a vicious cycle.
 The more I thought about it, the more symptoms appeared.
 Trying not to think about it is a lot easier said than done when your experiencing symptoms of a panic attack and at that point I started to feel claustrophobic.

 Yes!
-I left, and I left all the shopping on the conveyer belt without saying a word to the poor lady at the checkout.
+I left, and I left all the shopping without saying a word to the poor lady at the checkout.
 Eventually, my symptoms started to subside.
 Thinking about it now I can’t believe I did it, but at the time, I just couldn’t control how I was feeling.

 Do I still have panic attacks?
 I still suffer with anxiety from time to time and I think I always will, it’s part of me.
 Panic attacks, no. I have learnt ways to manage my anxiety, and I’m now able to avoid a full blown panic attack.
 My GP prescribed me anxiety medication for a period which really gave me that boost to get me back out there, it helped me gain back my confidence and self -esteem.